cdoublev/css/doc/parse/parser.md

 ### Context tree

-Since some rule definitions depend on their own context (a parent rule or the style sheet), they are represented with a hierarchical data structure: a tree whose root node defines the context of a style sheet.
+Since some rule definitions are context-sensitive, they are represented with a hierarchical data structure: a tree whose root node defines a style sheet.

-`ParseContext` is built in parallel to parsing rules and expose the definition and value of the current context and its parent context.
-For example, this is required to parse a conditional rule nested in a style rule, ie. when `ParseContext.parent.definition.value` is `<style-block>`.
+`ParseContext` is built in parallel to parsing rules and expose the current context definition, value, and any parent context.
+This is required to parse a conditional rule nested in a style rule, ie. when `ParseContext.parent.definition.value` is `<style-block>`, for example.

-Some data in the rule must be used to resolve its definition against the current context definition.
+Some data of the object representing the rule must be used to resolve its definition against the current context definition.

 At-rules have a `name` when parsed as plain objects but it is not always exposed by the corresponding CSSOM interface (extending `CSSRule`), or it may represent a different value.
 To overcome this, a `type` is resolved from the plain object `rule.name` against the current context definition, and is added to `rule.type`.